 (d) Registration.
 The Chief Administrator shall establish a procedure requiring that each person on a list reregister every two years in order to remain on the list.

 (e) Removal from lists.
 The Chief Administrator may remove any person from any list for unsatisfactory performance or any conduct incompatible with appointment from that list, or if disqualified from appointment pursuant to this Part.
 A person may not be removed except upon receipt of a written statement of reasons for the removal and an opportunity to provide an explanation and to submit facts in opposition to the removal.

 (f) Notwithstanding section 36.3(e), pending a final determination on the issue of removal, the Chief Administrator may temporarily suspend any person from any list upon a showing of good cause that the person’s conduct places clients or wards at significant risk of financial or other harm, or presents an immediate threat to the public.

 Sec. filed Nov.
 22, 1985; amds. filed: Oct.
 29, 1990; July 22, 1993; Nov.
 21, 1994; repealed, new filed Nov.
 22, 2002 eff.
 June 1, 2003.

 Section 36.4 Procedure after appointment.

-(1) Every person or entity appointed pursuant to this Part shall file with the fiduciary clerk of the court from which the appointment is made, within 30 days of the making of the appointment:
+(1) Every person appointed pursuant to this Part shall file with the fiduciary clerk of the court from which the appointment is made, within 30 days of the making of the appointment:

 (i) a notice of appointment; and